Information Flow Control in Machine Learning through Modular Model Architecture: Information Flow Control (IFC) in ML

-{\bf AI-based Q/A on Access Controlled Materials.} The recent advances in large language models (LLMs) showed the potential of these models in search or Q/A engines (e.g., ChatGPT, Bing Chat).
-While these models are only trained on public domain data today, it is likely that the LLM-based search or Q/A engines will also be applied to answer questions based on access controlled data such as pay-walled content (e.g., Wall Street Journal, New York Times, etc), internal corporate documents, etc. In such cases, the LLM may need to be fine-tuned with the access controlled data for the best performance.
-However, in order to prevent unintended leakage of access controlled data, the fine-tuned model should be able to ensure that its output only depends on the subset of the training data that a particular user is allowed to access.
+{\bf AI-based Q/A on Access Controlled Materials.} The recent advances in large language models (LLMs) showed a potential for use in search or Q/A engines (e.g., ChatGPT, Bing Chat).
+While these models are only trained on public domain data today, it is likely that the LLM-based search or Q/A engines will also be applied to answer questions based on access controlled data such as pay-walled content (e.g., Wall Street Journal, New York Times, etc), internal corporate documents, etc. In such cases, the LLM may need to incorporate the access controlled data for the best performance.
+However, in order to prevent unintended leakage of access controlled data, the model should be able to ensure that its output only depends on the subset of the training data that a particular user is allowed to access.